NFOs in Mutual Funds: Everything You Need to Know

 Definition of NFO

 A New Fund Offer is the initial period when an investment company introduces a new mutual fund.
-It’s like an Initial Public Offering (IPO), but instead of shares, you’re buying units of a mutual fund.
+Since this is a beginner-heavy concept, a useful companion link is how to invest in mutual funds.
 The goal of an NFO is to raise capital from investors, which the fund manager will use to invest in a predetermined portfolio of assets.

 Types of NFOs